BradleyChatha/jcli/README.md

 # Failing
 $> ./mytool cat ./.gitignore
-mytool.exe: For positional arg 0(filePath): Expected file to have extention of .json Program exited with status code -1
+temp.exe: Expected file to have extention of .json Program exited with status code -1
 ```